Always have your reliever inhaler with you

 Make sure you have your reliever inhaler with you all the time, so it’s there if you need to use it.

 Some people may be prescribed a Brycanyl turbohaler.
 This is a reliever inhaler containing terbutaline.
-Speak to your GP or nurse about whether this is the best inhaler for you to use if have an asthma attack.
+A Brycanyl turbohaler can relieve symptoms like chest tightness and breathlessness.
+But speak to your GP or nurse about whether this is the best inhaler for you to use if have an asthma attack.
+They may recommend you try a MART inhaler instead.

 Blue relievers

-MART and AIR combination inhalers can be used as your reliever inhaler if you have symptoms or an asthma attack.
+This means MART and AIR inhalers can be used as your reliever inhaler if you have symptoms or an asthma attack, because they work as your reliever and a preventer inhaler in one.
 You do not need a blue reliever inhaler as well.

 When to use your reliever inhaler